Follow Us On

 2) Nutrition:

 - If you aren’t already, eat clean at least 5-7 days prior to your race day.
 What goes in, must come out.
 Eat what and how you are used to eating.
 If you are a carb ‘over’ loader, eat your big pasta meal 2 days before the race.
-Your dinner the night before the race should be healthy and modest.
+Your dinner Saturday night should be healthy and modest.

 - Excited about the race?
 Bland food is best and will help with elimination : )